Nourish: Plant Based Eating in Bath.

 Back in January, Bounce and As Nature Intended challenged me to go vegan for 7 days as part of Veganuary.
 And, well seeings as this post is going live and it’s now March… I think it’s safe to say this new lifestyle I’ve adopted is sticking around.

-As two huge foodies, we decided that for V-Day, we’d wander down London Road to discover what delicious vegan and vegetarian options Nourish had to offer!
+My friend and I decided that for V-Day, we’d wander down London Road to discover what delicious vegan and vegetarian options Nourish had to offer!

 Previously home to the Beaufort, this newly refurbished restaurant is the brainchild of Robbie Tack, who has established a mouth-watering menu of entirely vegan and vegetarian cuisine.